 And, by the way, if one day you happen to wake up and find yourself in an existential quandary, full of loathing and self-doubt, and wracked with the pain and isolation of your pitiful meaningless existence; at least you can take a small bit of comfort in knowing that somewhere out there in this crazy old mixed-up universe of ours, there's still a little place...
 Called Albuquerque!.

-Never Live It Down: He became so known for singing about food in his early career (even releasing a compilation album of food songs) that many artists approached for parody automatically assume it's about food.
+Never Live It Down: He became so known for singing about food in his early career (even releasing a compilation album of food songs) that many artists approached for parody automatically assume it's about food (most notably Kurt Cobain of Nirvana, who specifically asked Al to not make "Smells Like Nirvana" be a song about food).

-Some Anvils Need to Be Dropped: TMZ.
+TMZ.
 Like many of his other songs, it's a brilliant (if somewhat awkward, see above) parody with strong attention paid to the original.
 But when you really listen in on the lyrics, you'll realize that it's actually a serious commentary of our culture and how accepting we are of how shameful the paparazzi has become.
-It's really a Take That at what our popular culture has become and how little we've learned from the Princess Diana catastrophe.
+It's really a Take That! at what our popular culture has become and how little we've learned from the Princess Diana catastrophe.
 This is reinforced in the music video where the celebrity in question is running in the streets.
 Humiliated beyond words.
 Beyond comprehension.
 THAT alone says something.

 Tastes Like Diabetes: "If That Isn't Love".
 Yes, it's supposed to be a spoof of these types of love songs, but one could argue that he spoofed them a little too well, and that the attempts at "twisted" humor fail to offset the cheesiness of the chorus.
 Not to mention that it's a style parody of Hanson, who are arguably an example of this trope.